euzim/Getting_and_Cleaning_Data/README.md

-# Getting_and_Cleaning_Data
+# Getting_and_Cleaning_Data-Course_Project
-Coursera Getting and Cleaning Data course
+Course project for Coursera Getting and Cleaning Data